Xfers/docs/source/index.md

 `POST https://sandbox.xfers.io/api/v3/charges/<id>/refunds`

 ## Intents
-The following APIs allow you to create and manage top up intents for better transfer matching.
+The following APIs allow you to create and manage top up intents for better transfer matching and registering for transfer callback notifications.

 ### Creating an Intent
 ```shell